Last updated on June 6th, 2021

 Asia High Yield Bond Index ETF

-And here is the allocation of your funds into these asset classes:
+And here is the asset allocation for your funds:

 What are the fees?